Credential:

 School of Community Studies

-Prepare to support children, youth, families, and communities.
-This program provides opportunities to explore unique and specialized areas including diversity, advocacy, mental health, policy, trauma-informed and reflective practice within the Child and Youth Care field.
-Through hands on experiences such as research projects and practicums, you will learn to integrate the Child and Youth Care Competencies into your professional practice.
+Prepare to support children, youth, families, and communities in meaningful ways.
+This program gives you opportunities to study areas such as diversity, advocacy, mental health, policy, trauma-informed practice, and reflective practice.
+Through research projects and practicums, you’ll learn to integrate Child and Youth Care Competencies into your professional practice.

 A current Police Information Check (PIC) with a Vulnerable Sector Search (VSS), as well as an Intervention Record Check must be submitted prior to practicum placements.
 The existence of a criminal record may postpone or prevent clinical, practicum, or field work placements and, subsequently, successful completion of the program.